shivamdixit/shivamdixit.github.io/content/posts/2017-02-07-slowhttp-the-insidious-killer.md

 ---
-layout: post
 title: "Slow HTTP - The Insidious Killer"
+date: 2017-02-07
 description: "Slow HTTP are application layer Denial Of Service (DoS) attacks and have potential to knock down a server with limited resources.
 Read more to find out how to patch your servers against this vulnerability."
-category: linux
+categories: [linux]
-tags: [linux, http, ddos, nginx, slowloris]
+tags: [http, ddos, nginx, slowloris]
-imagefeature: cover15.jpg
-comments: true
-share: true
+draft: false
 ---

 Slow HTTP are application layer Denial Of Service (DoS) attacks and have a potential to knock down a server with limited resources.
 Because of the nature of the attack (slow speed and low volume), they are hard to detect and can cause equal damage as a high volume DDoS.
 In this post, I'll share my experience with these attacks.